 \section{Models}

-In what follows, we use bold to denote vectors, matrices, and tensors; and nonbold to denote scalars.
-If $\boldsymbol u$ is a vector or tuple, we denote $u_j$ as its $j^{th}$ component.
-We provide a summary of the variables used and their corresponding definitions for the ASD and cancer examples in Table \ref{Variables}.
+In what follows, we use bold font to denote vectors, matrices, and tensors and non-bold to denote scalars.
+If $\boldsymbol u$ is a vector, we denote $u_j$ as its $j^{th}$ component.
+Table \ref{Variables} summarizes the variables used and their corresponding definitions for ASD and cancer examples.